 Almond Oil & Rose Water

-Mx together gently massage underneath your eyes.
+Mx together and gently massage underneath your eyes.
 Leave on overnight.

 Who is rose water best for?

-STRESSED OUT: The aroma of rose water is a mood booster that is great for anytime you’re feeling stressed out or overwhelmed.
-Maybe that’s why I’m semi addicted
+The Stressed Out: The aroma of rose water is a mood booster that is great for anytime you’re feeling stressed out or overwhelmed.
+Maybe that’s why I’m semi addicted…

 WRINKLES/COMPLEXION ISSUES: Rose water is filled with antioxidants and has astringent properties which means it tightens the skin and acts as a toner while repairing the skin.